Best practices for the accounts receivable process

 Learn how Lucidchart can help you refine and document your accounting cycle.

 So now you’ve got a plan, but how can you make sure that everyone follows it?
 Or that it’s working the way it should?
 You need to document your AR collections process.
-Visualizing your process with Lucidchart can help you:
+Visualizing your accounts receivable process steps in Lucidchart can help you:

-Need to know how to streamline your accounts payable process?
+Learn how to streamline your accounts payable process in Lucidchart.

 Another best practice is to scan all receipts, orders, and requests as they arrive so that they’ll always be in the system for the next invoice.
 If you delegate invoicing responsibilities to specific staff, they’ll anticipate the tasks needed for completion.